 Safe driving is only possible with the proper concentration on the driving task.
 Keep distractions to a minimum to improve concentration.
-Examples of distractions include radio controls, GPS navigation controls, cellular telephone calls, cellular text messages, reading or reaching for something on the floor.
+Examples of distractions include radio controls, GPS navigation controls, cellular text messages, reading or reaching for something on the floor.
 Minimizing distractions improves safe driving and helps avoid an accident involving death or personal injury.